openfheorg/openfhe-development/src/pke/examples/README.md

 - [advanced-ckks-bootstrapping.cpp](advanced-ckks-bootstrapping.cpp): an example showing CKKS bootstrapping for a ciphertext with sparse packing
 - [advanced-real-numbers.cpp](advanced-real-numbers.cpp): shows several advanced examples of approximate homomorphic encryption using CKKS
 - [advanced-real-numbers-128.cpp](advanced-real-numbers-128.cpp): shows several advanced examples of approximate homomorphic encryption using high-precision CKKS
+- [ckks-noise-flooding.cpp](ckks-noise-flooding.cpp): demonstrates use of experimental feature NOISE_FLOODING_DECRYPT mode in CKKS, which enhances security
 - [depth-bfvrns.cpp](depth-bfvrns.cpp): demonstrates use of the BFVrns scheme for basic homomorphic encryption
 - [depth-bfvrns-behz.cpp](depth-bfvrns-behz.cpp): demonstrates use of the BEHZ BFV variant for basic homomorphic encryption
 - [depth-bgvrns.cpp](depth-bgvrns.cpp): demonstrates use of the BGVrns scheme for basic homomorphic encryption
+- [iterative-ckks-bootstrapping.cpp](iterative-ckks-bootstrapping.cpp): demonstrates how to run multiple iterations of CKKS bootstrapping to improve precision
 - [linearwsum-evaluation.cpp](linearwsum.cpp): demonstrates the evaluation of a linear weighted sum using CKKS
+- [non-poly-function-evaluation.cpp](non-poly-function-evaluation.cpp): demonstrates the evaluation of a non-polynomial function using a Chebyshev approximation using CKKS
 - [polynomial-evaluation.cpp](polynomial-evaluation.cpp): demonstrates an evaluation of a polynomial (power series) using CKKS
 - [pre-buffer.cpp](pre-buffer.cpp): demonstrates use of OpenFHE for encryption, re-encryption and decryption of packed vector of binary data
 - [rotation.cpp](rotation.cpp): demonstrates use of EvalRotate for different schemes